-CADH200 3D CAD (Inventor)
+CAD\H200 3D CAD (Inventor)

-4 cr Prerequisite: CADH150.
+Prerequisite: CAD\H150.
 The primary focus of this course is three dimensional geometric computer modeling using AutoCAD.
 Students will study the geometric construction and development of wireframe, surface, solid, and assembled solid models.
 They will also develop 2D orthographic drawings including sectional and auxiliary views from solid models.
 In addition, rendering to produce picture quality images of the various models will be covered.
 Mass property analysis and an introduction to the descriptive geometry may also be included.
 Two class hours and four laboratory hours weekly.

-Parametric Design (SolidWorks) CADH220 3 cr.
+CAD\H220 Parametric Design (SolidWorks)

-Prerequisite: CADH150 or approval of the instructor.
+Prerequisite: CAD\H150 or approval of the instructor.
 Introduction to the paperless computer based design process using modern parametric 3-D design software.
 The course focuses on parametric modeling, and includes topics such as the design process, design engineering, assembly modeling, mechanism analysis, rapid prototyping, team design, geometric dimensioning and tolerancing, and the analysis of tolerance stickups.
 Students will participate in individual and group design projects as appropriate.
 One class hour and four lab hours weekly.